drnilsjensen/t2/README.md

 ## Licence

-T2 Copyright (c) 2023 Nils Jensen, njsplus(at)gmx.de, all parts if not stated otherwise This software is under GNUPL 3.0
+T2 Copyright (c) 2023 Nils Jensen, njsplus(at)gmx.de, all parts if not stated otherwise.
+This software is under GNUPL 3.0

 ## Credits